dferrell30/entra-phish-resistant-mfa/README.md

 ## 🎯 What This Solves

-Traditional MFA is vulnerable to phishing attacks.
+Traditional MFA methods (push, SMS, OTP) are vulnerable to phishing.

-This design eliminates those risks by:
+This design:

-- Removing password reliance
+- Eliminates password reliance
+- Prevents credential replay attacks
-- Enforcing phishing-resistant authentication methods
+- Enforces phishing-resistant authentication methods
-- Separating controls based on user risk level
+- Separates controls based on user risk level

 > I built this to better understand how phishing-resistant MFA is actually deployed in real environments—not just how it’s documented.

 <div align="left">